Local Python Development Environment

 3.10.4

 As you can see, we are using the system’s Python version.
-To set 3.10.4
+To set 3.10.4 as a

-global Python version use pyenv global 3.10.4
+global Python version use pyenv global 3.10.4, and check python -V to

 ensure that the version is correct.